How to Pressure Wash a Driveway - The Pressure Washing Driveway Tips

 Learn how to pressure wash your driveway

-Step 1: Clear the concrete and its surrounding areas
+Step 1: Clear the Concrete and Its Surrounding Areas

 You don't want to have your high-pressure water spray running into any sharp debris on the ground, as this could send the pieces flying around, causing damage to the machine, surrounding objects, and even to you.

-Last but not least, make sure you put tarps over your plants and over the grass to avoid soap or any cleaning product from getting on them.
-Once that’s done, then you’re ready for the next step.
+• Put tarps over your plants and over the grass to avoid soap or any cleaning product from getting on them

 Clear the driveway before proceed to clean